-The means implemented for EHS reporting is the use of the Group Environment, Health and Safety reporting tool: the Information System known as Gaïa (operational since financial year 2003).
+The EHS reporting makes use of the Group Environment, Health and Safety reporting tool: the Information System known as Gaïa (operational since financial year 2003).

-The reporting boundary for water accounting covers the 1032 entities that report on their environmental performance, i.e. the sites with significant environmental impact (see 0.3).
+The reporting boundary for water accounting covers the 1026 entities that report on their environmental performance, i.e. the sites with significant environmental impact (see 0.3).